Easy Christmas Entertaining From Provender Brown! November 29, 2019 15:30

 And Then Later....

 Does anyone actually ever have room for more come this point?
 No...
-But we'll always stuff in a wee mince pie or slice of cake!
-Campbells Bakery in Crieff are traditional bakers and I adore their festive treats - choose from either of these and you won't be disappointed!
+But we'll always stuff in a wee mince pie or a slice of cake!

-…and if anyone still feels like eating on Boxing Day, we have no shortage of goodies to supplement your leftovers with pies stuffed dull of Game, Turkey & Cranberry, Pork, Chicken & Ham and large sized portions of ham, smoked salmon or trout.
+…and if anyone still feels like eating on Boxing Day, we have no shortage of goodies to supplement your leftovers with pies stuffed full of Game, Turkey & Cranberry, Pork or Chicken & Ham, terrines and pates, smoked fish, chutneys, pickles, breads....

 Now, where did I put those elasticated trousers!